Colleges respond to student needs by offering digital payments

-At the College of Saint Benedict and Saint John’s University, two related liberal arts institutions just miles apart near St. Cloud, Minn., the administrators who run the business offices are guided by Benedictine values.
+At the College of Saint Benedict and Saint John’s University, two related liberal arts institutions just miles apart near St. Cloud, Minnesota., the administrators who run the business offices are guided by Benedictine values.
 In fact, they leaned into one of those values when they made the move in early 2019 to replace the outdated software that supported student payments: Listening.

 When the business officers decided to adopt Payee Choice, an innovative payment solution from U.S. Bank, they were listening to what students said they wanted and had come to expect in their daily lives: a hassle-free, digital payment experience.